MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

 off.
 Or something like that.

-If we look a little bit below the surface of the variety of those processes, we can see that they all have something in common:
+If we look a little bit below the surface of the variety of those processes, we can see that they all have something in common.

 Only Go Forwards & Never Look Back
 ----------------------------------